Update December 2019: You can find an updated list of the best ways to get to Europe with Chase Ultimate Rewards points here.

 - Transfer Ultimate Rewards to Singapore Airlines KrisFlyer at a 1:1 ratio

 - KrisFlyer allows tickets to be held for 2 days if you call

-- Change policy: No fee to change the date.
-If you change the route or class it will be a 12$ charge for flights on Singapore Airlines or 20$ for flights on partner airlines
+- Change policy: If you change the date, route or class it will be a 25$ charge for flights on Singapore Airlines or 50$ for flights on partner airlines

 - No close-in fee.
 This means that if you book a flight close to departure, you do not have to pay a fee.
 In comparison, United charges $75 for flights booked within 21 days of the travel date.